 Explore the colorful cuisine of South and Central America while vacationing with us.

 Discover how the melting pot of cultures contributes to a menu influenced by Holland, South America, and the Caribbean.

 Dine on fresh seafood to your heart's content--it's one of the foundations of our local culinary scene.

 Foodies will feel right at home in Aruba.
-With over 250 eateries on island, there are more choices than you’ll ever need.
+With over 250 eateries on the island, there are more choices than you’ll ever need.
 Food in Aruba is a big part of the culture, that is why Aruba restaurants are never empty.
-Whether you’re looking for authentic local street food from our many food trucks, or fine sit-down dining in one of the top restaurants in Aruba, we can assure you that you’ll leave the establishment full and satisfied.
+Whether you’re looking for authentic local street food from our many food trucks or fine sit-down dining in one of the top restaurants in Aruba, we can assure you that you’ll leave the establishment full and satisfied.
 Hungry yet?
 The best restaurants in Aruba are waiting for you!

 Reflecting the island’s cultural diversity, you'll be able to find every ethnic cuisine imaginable in Aruba.
 From Italian, Japanese and Belgian to Mediterranean, Brazilian and Peruvian fare.
 No matter the cuisine, most restaurant menus in Aruba feature fresh local seafood and take full advantage of Aruba’s Caribbean address.

-Also try restaurants in Aruba that serve traditional local food.
+Also, try restaurants in Aruba that serve traditional local food.
 Typical Aruban dishes include pan bati (cornflour flatbread/pancake), carni stoba (beef stew) and keshi yena (stuffed cheese).

 The majority of restaurants in Aruba can be found in the high rise hotel area of Palm Beach, in downtown Oranjestad and alongside the beautiful Caribbean Sea.
-From upscale indoor dining at a steakhouse to beach front dining while wiggling your toes in the sand – Aruba’s restaurants offer options for everyone.
+From upscale indoor dining at a steakhouse to beachfront dining while wiggling your toes in the sand – Aruba’s restaurants offer options for everyone.